NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Discussion

-Although other deep learning approaches have previously attempted to solve the background field removal and dipole inversion in one step \cite{autoqsm,liu2019deep}, these methods use model-agnostic deep learning approaches, which are very sensitive to slight perturbations in the input data.
-Moreover, the training data are not generated from the actual physical model utilizing hybrid data, but they are generated from established traditional methods and acquired in vivo datasets limiting the possible accuracy. \\
+Although other deep learning approaches have previously attempted to solve the background field removal and dipole inversion in one step \cite{autoqsm,liu2019deep}, these methods were very sensitive to slight perturbations in the input data.
+The training data used were generated from established methods from acquired in vivo datasets which may have biased the learning.
+The actual physical model utilized to construct our hybrid data means that we could create a large, controllable and independent data set to train on. \\

+Another advantage of NeXtQSM is that it is able to run without any fine-tuning of parameters like in traditional iterative methods.
+The need of a regularization parameter fine-tuning during inference is a non-negligible limiting factor for QSM clinical applications and clinicians who want a tool which is automated and robust. \\

-NeXtQSM elegantly combines the advantages of deep learning and classical QSM inversion techniques: Model agnostic deep learning techniques deliver very fast and high fidelity QSM solutions but do not include the data consistency constraint and can therefore be very sensitive to data distribution changes.
-Traditional approaches like TGV-QSM \cite{tgvqsm} deliver data consistent solutions, but the optimization process is computationally expensive and therefore fairly slow, limiting potential clinical applications.
-NeXtQSM is substantially faster (90 s) than traditional techniques (1500 s for TGV QSM and 450 s for STI-Suite) and more robust to input data variations than model agnostic deep learning approaches. \\
+Deep learning techniques deliver very fast and high fidelity QSM solutions but the lack of data consistency constraints makes them very sensitive to data distribution changes.
+Other approaches like TGV-QSM \cite{tgvqsm} deliver data consistent solutions, but the optimization process is computationally expensive (500s for TGV QSM and 160s for V-Sharp and iLSQR in STI-Suite) limiting their potential clinical applications.
+NeXtQSM elegantly combines the advantages of deep learning with data consistency concepts used in established QSM inversion techniques to be substantially faster (90 s) than traditional techniques but more robust to input data variations than other deep learning approaches. \\

-To yield quantitative metrics, we compared the NeXtQSM performance to the COSMOS reconstruction provided by the 2016 reconstruction challenge.
-However, it is important to note that this "ground truth" is computed using multiple orientations requiring very long acquisition times that makes COSMOS not suitable for patient studies, whereas NeXtQSM requires only one orientation for reconstructing the susceptibility map. \\
+Although NeXtQSM delivers quantitative results that are in line with traditional dipole inversion methods, it is not outperforming traditional methods in accuracy or image contrast and we opted for a final result that does not produce over-regularized maps.
+Another limitation of NeXtQSM is that it does not suppress the calcification streaking artifact, which is in line with the results of traditional methods like iLSQR and Star-QSM.